88lexd/lexd-solutions/wordpress/3-app-configuration/smtp-relay/README.md

 To ensure that I can future proof myself, I am setting up this SMTP relay service so all my internal services don't ever need to change again if I do decide to later change providers in the future.

-This service will use Postfix and is run as a standalone container under the management machine.
+This service will use `nullmailer` and is run as a standalone container under the management machine.

 ## Build
 ```shell